KelvinLimanto/kelvinlimanto.giithub.io/_posts/2019-12-24-2019wintercadathon.markdown

 date:   2019-12-24 20:15:28 -0400
 categories: Posts
 image: /img/2019wincad_3.jpg
 excerpt: This is my submission to the 8th bi-annual CADathon hosted by F4.
-Like the past F4 CADathons, my robot was designed to FIRST Robotics Competition (FRC) rules and specifications to play in a virtual competition...
+Like the past F4 CADathons, my robot was designed to FIRST Robotics Competition (FRC) rules and specifications to play in ...
 ---
 ![Cover Image](/img/2019wincad_1.jpg)